403access/trading-tax/ARCHITECTURE.md

 ### 4. **Type Safety**
 Each handler has its own return interface:
 - `SellResult` - for sell transaction outcomes
-- `WithdrawalResult` - for withdrawal processing results
+- `WithdrawalResult` - for withdrawal processing results (including EUR valuation)
 - `DepositResult` - for deposit processing results

-### 5. **Testing**
+### 5. **Enhanced Financial Tracking**
-Individual functions can be unit tested in isolation, improving code quality and reliability.
+- **Total Withdrawn EUR**: Tracks the EUR value of all withdrawals using historical market prices
+- **Price-based Valuation**: Each withdrawal is valued at the Bitcoin price on the transaction date
+- **Comprehensive Reporting**: Shows both BTC and EUR values for all movements

 ## Usage